mtulio/mtulio.labs/docs/guides/ocp-aws-outposts.md

 ## Create an AWS Outposts subnets

-This steps modify existing CloudFormation template available in the installer repository to create VPC subnets, specially in Wavelength or Local Zones.
+These steps modify the existing CloudFormation template available in the installer repository to create VPC subnets, especially in Wavelength or Local Zones.

-The template is modifyed to receive the parameter to support AWS Outpost instance ARN.
+The template is modified to receive the parameter to support AWS Outpost instance ARN.

 ### Prerequisites